Project-Sloth/ps-fuel/README.md

 ### Start installing now
 We will now provide you with a step-by-step guide for the installation process.
-Shouldn't take too long and it should be too confusing either!
+Shouldn't take too long and it shouldn't be too confusing either!

 ### Step 1:
 Go ahead and start by dragging and dropping ps-fuel into your designated resources folder.